How to Choose the Right Frying Pan: Size, Material, and Coating

 Every cooking style benefits from different materials.
 Each type comes with advantages and cons, so let’s compare:

-Stainless Steel Frying Pan
+- Stainless Steel Frying Pan

 - Cons: Needs preheating and the use of oil to avoid food from sticking.

-Non-stick Frying Pans
+- Non-Stick Frying Pans

-- Pros: Easy cleanup, great option for everyday meals, needs little to no oil, and provides easy food release.
+- Pros: Easy cleanup, great for everyday meals, needs little to no oil, and provides easy food release.

 - Cons: Avoid metal utensils to preserve surface layers.

-Ceramic-Coated Frying Pan
+- Ceramic-Coated Frying Pan

 - Best For: American pancakes, vegetables, lighter cooking.